Haemophilia: Symptoms, diagnosis and treatment

 What is haemophilia?

-- Mild haemophilia: 5% to 50% of the normal factor VIII level
+- Mild haemophilia: 5% to 50% of the normal amount of factor

-- Moderate haemophilia: 1% to 5% of the normal factor VIII level
+- Moderate haemophilia: 1% to 5% of the normal amount of factor

-- Severe haemophilia: Less than 1% of the normal factor VIII level
+- Severe haemophilia: Less than 1% of the normal amount of factor.

 If there is no family history of haemophilia, an infant would not be routinely tested for the condition.
 However, if there is a family history of haemophilia, specific tests can be done from an umbilical cord blood sample to see if a newborn infant has haemophilia.
 In fact, if the family desires, such testing can be done before a child is born.